 Graduate PLUS Loans

 The Federal Graduate PLUS Loan is only available to graduate students (master’s and doctoral students).
-The Graduate PLUS loan is meant to supplement the funding from the Direct Unsubsidized Loan program, and should only be requested if you have exhausted your Direct Loan eligibility for the year and still have remaining expenses and room in your Cost of Attendance budget.
+The Graduate PLUS loan is meant to supplement the funding from the Direct Unsubsidized Loan program, and should only be requested if you have exhausted your Direct Loan eligibility for the year and still have remaining expenses and housing in your Cost of Attendance budget.

 A graduate student may apply using the electronic Graduate PLUS Loan application directly on the Department of Education site.